-ı nvironment and Climate Change 2021/22 Target Performano e Over The Last 3 Periods DoT Performance Analysis Actions Year End Forecast 22 Equivalent tonnes (te) of CO2 emissions from WSCC activities (CC) Reporting Frequency: Quarterly, Accumulative.
-Showing Previous Data Annually 30,521 CO2te 2020/21 Jun-21 Sep-21 Small reductions have been recorded across the heat and power demands of the Estates compared to the previous year, heightened by decreased carbon content of energy imported from the national grid.
-Corrections to some emissions data from corpo administration sites are anticipated to take place shortly, which will likely result in a minor increase recorded Q2 2021/22 emissions.
-Any changes we have the previous years and the previous years and the previous years.
-30,206 CO2te 6,002 CO2te 9,957 CO2te 7 content of energy imported from the national grid.
-Changes in our ways of working following Covid-19 remain the primary driver of reductions compared to the baseline year of 2019/20.
-Due to the reduced demand for heat over the summer months, power demand was the primary emission source during this quarter.
-Next quarter's colder months will see a return of heat demand as the primary emission source. reflected during the next quarterly report.
+E vironment and Climate Change 2021/22 Target Performanc e Over The Last 3 Periods DoT Performance Analysis Actions Year End Forecast 22 Equivalent tonnes (te) of CO2 emissions from WSCC activities (CC) Reporting Frequency: Quarterly, Accumulative.
+Showing Previous Data Annually 30,521 CO2te 2020/21 Jun-21 Sep-21 Small reductions have been recorded across the heat and power demands of the Estates compared to the previous year, heightened by decreased carbon content of constructions the patienal orid Corrections to some emissions data from corporate administration sites are anticipated to take place shortly, which will likely result in a minor increase to 30,206 CO2te 6,002 CO2te 9,957 CO2te 7 Changes in our ways of working following Covid-19 remain the primary driver of reductions compared to the baseline year of 2019/20.
+Due to the reduced demand for heat over the summer recorded Q2 2021/22 emissions.
+Any changes will be reflected during the next quarterly report.
 G Household waste recycled, reused or composted (CC) Reporting Frequency: Quarterly, Reported a quarter in arrears.
-54.0% Sep-20 Mar-21 Jun-21 Performance is only marginally under target and strong liven the pandemic has generally resulted in elevated household waste volumes.
-The data used to calculate this rolling annual figure still includes periods during which significant covid-related restrictions on personal mobility were applied.
-Recycling from the kerbside for quarter 1 2021/22 has decreased slightly from the same period in 2020/21, whereas recycling through our Recycling Centres (RCs) has increased significantly, partly due to the comparison period including spring 2020 when centres were closed for several weeks and the recycling market demand for soil and waste wood has been buoyant, so stockpiles have been run down.
-2 51.0% 53.1% 53.8% 7 G
+54.0% Sep-20 Mar-21 Jun-21 Performance is only marginally under target and strong given the pandemic has generally resulted in elevated household waste volumes.
+The data used to calculate this rolling annual figure still includes periods during 23 51.0% 53.1% 53.8% 7 this forming annual nguite sum includes periods during which significant covid-related restrictions on personal mobility were applied.
+Recycling from the kerbside for quarter 1.2021/22 has decreased slightly from the same period in 2020/21, whereas recycling through our Recycling Centres (RCs) has increased significantly, partly due to the comparison period including spring 2020 when centres were closed for several weeks and the recycling market demand for soil and waste wood has been buoyant, so stockpiles have been run down.
+G